 Save the plot with .html extension by selecting the Save Plot checkbox.

-7. To visualize the plot, right-click on the header of the Distribution Plots object and select Visualize Data from the context menu.
+7. To visualize the plot, right-click on the Distribution Plots object’s header, and select Visualize Data from the context menu.

 A Visualization window will open, displaying the bar chart.
 You can click on the bars and drill down to next level of categories.